Operational Breakdown

 - A hiring process that feels more expensive than it should

-A calmer operational fix
+A calmer fix

 Create a lighter onboarding structure without turning it into bureaucracy.